Frequently Asked Questions

 Doctors with an undergraduate MBBS degree (Bachelor of Medicine and Bachelor of Surgery) degree are not specialist trained in invasive surgical procedures.
 However, currently in Australia, it is legal for a doctor without a formal surgical qualification to call themselves “surgeons” and perform cosmetic surgery procedures.
 So, it pays to do your homework on your surgeon’s training, qualifications and experience in cosmetic surgery.
 No matter the claims, the only official professional body to recognise the practice of cosmetic surgery is the Australian Society of Plastic Surgeons (ASPS) and the Australian Society of Aesthetic Plastic Surgery (ASAPS).

-All the members of ASPS and ASAPS (both of which Dr Vlad Milovic is a member) are certified as Specialist Plastic Surgeons and as such, are allowed to operate in accredited hospitals and day facilities, as well as utilise Medicare Item Numbers in cases which are not solely cosmetic.
+All the members of ASPS and ASAPS (both of which Dr Vlad Milovic is a member) are certified as Specialist Plastic Surgeons and, as such, are allowed to operate in accredited hospitals and day facilities, as well as utilise Medicare Item Numbers in cases which are not solely cosmetic.
 Being a Member of the ASPS is comparable to the concept of “board-certified plastic surgeon” in the US.

 It’s cheaper to have cosmetic surgery overseas.
 Why have it done here?

 Patients often say that cost is the main reason for choosing to travel overseas for cosmetic surgery.
-However, if there are complications with your surgery and revisions are needed, that cost will increase significantly, and it is important to consider these costs when setting your budget.
-Revision surgery is more complicated than the original surgery, and if required, can cost more than the original cosmetic procedure.
+However, if there are complications with your surgery and revisions are needed, that cost can increase significantly, and it is important to consider these costs when setting your budget.
+Revision surgery is generally more complicated than the original surgery, and if required, can cost more than the original cosmetic procedure.
 It is therefore important to assess all the risks and potential costs involved before making an informed decision, in case you are not happy with the outcome.

 Do your homework and make sure that the surgeon performing the procedure is a qualified Plastic Surgeon, and at the very least, is properly qualified and accredited in their home country.
-A good place to start is the International Confederation for Plastic, Reconstructive and Aesthetic Surgery (IPRAS) or International Society of Aesthetic Plastic Surgeons (ISAPS), both of which Dr Milovic is a Member.
+A good place to start is the International Confederation for Plastic, Reconstructive and Aesthetic Surgery (IPRAS) or International Society of Aesthetic Plastic Surgeons (ISAPS), both of which Dr Milovic is a member.
 Also ensure that you have planned for your post-operative care and treatment for possible complications when you return home.
 You may not receive treatment after surgery by your Plastic Surgeon of choice, so plan ahead for this eventuality.

 Do you offer cheap cosmetic surgery?